massdriver-cloud/docs/docs/applications/02-getting-started.md

 The `params` in your `massdriver.yaml` are really good defaults for a Kubernetes deployment.
 Feel free to add or remove values depending on what you want to expose to your users / developers.

-With Helm based applications the `values.yaml` file will be loaded as the base level defaults, and your parameters will be applied on top of those.
-If there are parameters that you don't want exposed to end users, simple remove the parameter from `params` and add the hard coded value to the `values.yaml` file.
+With Helm-based applications the `values.yaml` file will be loaded as the base level defaults, and your parameters will be applied on top of those.
+If there are parameters that you don't want exposed to end users, simply remove the parameter from `params` and add the hard coded value to the `values.yaml` file.

 A good example of where to do this is your container repository (`.params.image.repository`).
 For private applications it may make sense to hard code this value to something like `my-org/web-api`.
 You could remove this field and set the image repository manually in the `values.yaml` file.